wangshengjia/wangshengjia.github.io/_posts/2016-01-08-quiz-about-properties-in-swift.md

 ## Beginner quiz

+### Quiz #1:
-- What's the order of numbers will be printed in the output?
+What's the order of numbers will be printed in the output?

 ```swift
 class Property {